Zeze35H/TraSMAPy/docs/quickstart.rst

         </input>
     </configuration>

+Note that you can also consult the `official SUMO documentation <https://sumo.dlr.de/docs/index.html#network_building>`_ for more information about importing, building, and customizing networks.

 With this, we are ready to write our runner script and use TraSMAPy.
 Create a `runner.py` file with the following content: